marknagelberg/search-relevance/readme.md

 vectorizers (count of TFIDF), I get a better result.
 Perhaps down the road try TFIDF but running more random forest trees through it.

-Performed Stratified K-Fold cross validation, with strata determined by query.
-Interestingly, this takes almost a half hour to run.
-It's running on 1/3 of the data of the full run so this doesn't really make much sense.

 TO DO:
 Add and test features (see below)
 Add comments to your code (so other can undersetand and also so you can understand - your